 Introduction to Cookie in PHP

-The following article Cookie in PHP provides a detailed outline of the cookie in PHP.
+The following article, Cookie in PHP, provides a detailed outline of the cookie in PHP.
 PHP is one of the back-end technology which is generally used for making web applications.
-A web-application generally has authentication A server authenticates the user by defined mechanism as per the business logic.
+A web application generally has authentication.
+A server authenticates the user by a defined mechanism as per the business logic.

-On user getting authenticated, we generally use session_id to authenticate subsequent user requests.
+On users getting authenticated, we generally use session_id to authenticate subsequent user requests.
 Now, this session_id is created on the server-side.
 However, in every subsequent request from the client, this session_id must be received from the user side.
 Hence, there needs to be a file in which we can store session_id.
-To store such session_id on user desktop we have a concept of cookie.
+To store such session_id on the user desktop, we have a concept of cookie.
 This cookie file could be used to store the session_id of the user.
 For subsequent requests from the client-side, the session_id is read from the cookie file and is then used in the request.
 A cookie in PHP is generally used to identify a user.
-As explained above, this cookie stores information like session_id which serves for the purpose of user authentication.
-A cookie file stores more information like user name, its value, etc. In this article, we will discuss Cookie in PHP in detail.
+As explained above, this cookie stores information like session_id, which serves for the purpose of user authentication.
+A cookie file stores more information like user name, its value, etc.

 Uses of Cookie

 - To store session_id – A cookie could store the session_id of the user.
 This stored session_id is secured and hence could be used to read session_id on request to the server.

 - To provide better user preference – A cookie could be used to provide a better user experience based on the preferences set in the cookie file.

 Given below are the other important things about cookie:

 - File Size of 4KB: The file size of a cookie can be a maximum of 4KB.